-Despite the fact Neapolitan mastiffs have a short expected lifespan of just seven to nine years, they are considered hardy dogs.
-However, all giant breeds are more predisposed to orthopedic issues such as shoulder, elbow, and hip dysplasia, and arthritis is a common issue.
-There are several ways owners can help their Neo deal with these issues through diet and dietary supplements, Ali Mason, DVM, a medical coach with Pathway Vet Alliance.
+Despite the fact Neapolitan mastiffs have a short expected lifespan of just 7–9 years, they are considered hardy dogs.
+However, all giant breeds are more predisposed to orthopedic issues such as elbow dysplasia and hip dysplasia, and arthritis is another common issue.
+There are several ways pup parents can help their Neo deal with these issues through diet and dietary supplements, says Ali Mason, DVM, a medical coach with Pathway Vet Alliance.

-Omega 3 supplements may help with skin issues Neos can be prone to thanks to their wrinkles and loose skin.
-Mason recommends discussing medicated wipes with your vet as these may be helpful in combating issues like bacterial infections in their skin folds.
+Omega-3 supplements may help with skin issues Neapolitan mastiffs can be prone to thanks to their wrinkles and loose skin.
+Mason recommends discussing medicated wipes with your vet, as these may be helpful in combating issues like bacterial infections in their skin folds.

 "Neapolitan mastiffs are prone to allergies that cause infections, so make sure you get pet insurance and talk to a vet early on about managing skin/ear infections from allergies," she says.